 Attention education advocates!

-The Washington state Senate will hold public hearings Wednesday, January 22, on 2 bills that make BIG investments in special education services for students with disabilities.
+The Washington state legislature is considering several bills that make BIG investments in special education services for students with disabilities.
+You might like to use this chart as a guide.

-At The Arc of King County, we prefer SB 5307 / HB 1310 but would like to see a bill advance that includes elements of SB 5263.
+At The Arc of King County we would like to see legislation that:

-Both SB 5307 and SB 5263 end the cap on funded enrollment, increase the multipliers for preschool and K-12 special education services, and work to make the safety net more accessible.
+Both SB 5307 / HB 1310 and SB 5263 end the cap on funded enrollment, increase the multipliers for preschool and K-12 special education services, and work to make the safety net more accessible.
 The safety net is available to cover IEPs that are exceptionally expensive.

 (IEP = Individualized Education Program)